-Blood Pressure clinical trials at UC Health
+Blood Pressure clinical trials at University of California Health

-3 in progress, 2 open to new patients
+5 in progress, 3 open to eligible people

-open to eligible people ages 13-30
+open to eligible people ages 20-99

-open to eligible people ages 16 years and up
+open to eligible people ages 18-64

 The transition from chronic kidney disease (CKD) to end-stage renal disease ESRD is a vulnerable and challenging period of time for patients and providers.
 Suboptimal control of blood pressure is known to be common in patients with the advanced stages of CKD, and may contribute to their elevated risk of progression to ESRD, cardiovascular morbidity, and mortality.
 This proposal is a pilot randomized controlled trial designed to test whether intensive blood pressure lowering is feasible and safe in patients with advanced CKD as they transition to ESRD.